 How often to replace a solar panel?

 “How often to replace a solar panel?” is a question you may ask when purchasing a system, or even after several years of ownership.
 So, how long will a solar panel last?
-Most of our solar panels have up to 25 years performance guarantee, and it a lifetime expectancy of 40 years is possible.
+Most solar panels have up to 25 years performance guarantee, and a lifetime expectancy of 40 years is possible.
+Adding additional “strings” of panels, upgrading the inverter or adding a battery is very common today, especially amongst those who were the early adopters of solar power.
+We highly recommend submitting a request for a solar quote and seeing what your local expert(s) would recommend to you.